OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 ## Install Guest Operating System ##

 **Make sure to configure the network and display before installing the operating system.
-This will ensure that the network can be accessed to download software and the display supports guest additions.**
+This will ensure that the network can be accessed to download software, for example with `apt-get` for Linux, and the display supports guest additions.**

 Previous steps have created a virtual machine.
 However, the guest operating system has not yet been installed on that VM.
 This is accomplished by mounting an ISO image of the guest operating system as the guest operating system CD.